Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 where $T$ is the fluid's temperature with $T_{0}$ a normalisation constant and $\mu$ the fluid's chemical potential with $\Lambda_{V}$ a gauge parameter that maintains the gauge invariance of $\mu$.
 The gauge field $A_\mu$ is the source of $J^\mu$.}

 {\ Which frame one decides to use is a matter of convention, but the choice strongly affects the predicted non-hydrodynamic behaviour of physical observables and even the causal properties of hydrodynamics itself.
 For example, the Landau frame \eqref{Eq:LandauFrameDef} fixes the energy and charge density of the fluid to be the equilibrium ones, while the thermodynamic frame \eqref{Eq:ThermoFrameDefinition} makes sure the temperature and chemical potential are given by their canonical definitions in equilibrium.
 That these frames may give seemingly different physics is discussed in more detail in a recent paper \cite{kovtun:onequilibriumtemperature}, where it was argued that in hydrostatic configurations on curved backgrounds some potential definitions of the temperature, which differ from the canonical choice by derivatives of the metric, can have undesirable properties.
-Namely, the temperature is not related to the derivative of the entropy with respect to the energy i.e. $1/T \neq dS/dE$.}
+Namely, the temperature is not related to the derivative of the entropy with respect to the energy i.e. $1/T \neq dS/dE$. }

+{ Note that while frame-dependence is ubiquitous in theories of hydrodynamics, it should not be found in expressions of directly observable quantities, such as the fluid's thermoelectric conductivities.
+The reason behind this is that frame-dependence is an artifact of our inability to calculate directly obsevable quantities without truncating the hydrodynamic derivative expansion.
+The experimentalist who measures these quantities, however, does not have to make such a truncation; they measure the ``fully resummed'' version of that quantity.
+Therefore all theoretical predictions for directly observable quantities must be frame-independent, otherwise no comparison to experiment can be made.}

-{\ In this paper we discuss a related but distinct issue: we consider hydrodynamics in $(3+1)$-spacetime dimensions exhibiting a $U(1)_A$ axial anomaly coupled to an order one in derivatives, ${\cal O}(\partial)$, magnetic field.
-We calculate the non-zero frequency, magnetic field dependent, thermoelectric conductivities of such a fluid and find that the anomaly only enters through frame dependent terms.
+{\ In this paper we consider hydrodynamics in $(3+1)$-spacetime dimensions exhibiting a $U(1)_A$ axial anomaly coupled to an order one in derivatives, ${\cal O}(\partial)$, magnetic field.
+We calculate the non-zero frequency, magnetic field dependent, thermoelectric conductivities of such a fluid and find that---at order one in derivatives---the anomaly only enters through frame dependent terms.
 This is because, when care is taken with derivative counting, we find that the anomaly-dependent terms lie beyond the ${\cal O}(\partial)$ hydrodynamic regime.
-If we wish to observe non-trivial effects from the anomaly at ${\cal O}(\partial)$ in the constitutive relations, the order where incoherent conductivities first appear, we must work with order zero magnetic fields.
+If we wish to observe non-trivial effects from the anomaly at ${\cal O}(\partial)$ in the constitutive relations (the order where incoherent conductivities first appear) without resorting to ${\cal O}(\partial^2)$ hydrodynamics, we must work with order zero magnetic fields.
 This implies, however, that we can never reach the Landau frame.}

 {\ }

 \textit{The standard approach to anomalous hydrodynamics. }{ In general, mixed axial-gravitational anomalies can be present in addition to the gauge anomaly.
 Moreover, for physically relevant models one may wish to have an anomalous and a non-anomalous current such as in $U(1)_{A} \times U(1)_{V}$ models.
 As our results readily generalize to these more involved cases, here we focus on the simple $U(1)_A$ model in $(3+1)$-spacetime dimensions with just one anomalous axial current $J^\mu$ \cite{landsteiner:negativemagnetoresistivity,abbasi:magnetotransportanomalous,son:hydrodynamicstriangle}.
 In what follows, we review the standard construction of these anomalous fluids, discuss their frame transformation properties and derive the corresponding thermoelectric conductivities.}